A-plus NFL draft grade for Music City with record attendance

 “To this point, hard not to give Nashville an A-plus for this draft,” said Peter O’Reilly, the NFL’s senior vice president of events.

 Philadelphia drew a record 250,000 fans over the three days of the 2017 draft, and the NFL also has taken this event to Chicago and Dallas since deciding to leave Radio Music City Hall in New York City.
-Nashville, which first offered up a 55,000-square foot ballroom back in 2011 for the annual draft, simply smashed that attendance mark with more than 500,000 over three days.
+Nashville, which first offered up a 55,000-square foot ballroom back in 2011 for the annual draft, simply smashed that attendance mark with about 600,000 over three days.

 “It’s a testament to Titans fans, to NFL fans globally who’ve just embraced this draft concept ..., and it’s a testament to Nashville,” O’Reilly said.